 The measurement process consists of the following steps

-- Press the ON/NEXT button to select the first Subject in the list or tap the one below.
+- Press the ON/NEXT button to select the first Subject in the list or tap the screen to select any other Subject;

-- Press the ON/NEXT button to select the first Pattern in the list or tap the one below.
+- Press the ON/NEXT button to select the first Pattern in the list or tap the screen to select any other Pattern;

-- Press the ON/NEXT button to “Perform new measurement” or tap the one to view the results of previous measurements.
+- Press the ON/NEXT button to “Perform new measurement” or tap the screen to view the results of previous measurements;

-- Place the Probe perpendicular to the intact skin surface directly on the pre-marked measurement point above the Object (e.g. muscle or tendon) being measured.
+- Place the probe perpendicular to the skin’s surface directly on the pre-marked measurement point above the Object (e.g. muscle or tendon) being measured;

-- Move the Device towards the skin until the green light is illuminated to indicate the range of measurement position.
+- Move the device towards the skin until the green light is illuminated to indicate accurate measurement position;

-- Hold the Device gently and keep it steady within the range of the measurement position until the Device automatically performs the measurements.
+- Hold the device gently and keep it steady within the measurement position until the device automatically performs the measurements;

 - Download the results to the Myoton Desktop Software for import and further analysis.

-Given the measurement method is relatively new for research and medical community, the production of reference values for various skeletal muscles, throughout the gender, age groups, life styles, occupations, sports, races and medical conditions, is a challenging task that can be accomplished with the dedicated international co-operation of researchers.
-However, based on the existing literature and observations, most of the adult’s superficial skeletal muscles that are measured in the relaxed state, irrespective of its physical condition, normally fall into the following ranges:
+Given that the measurement method is relatively new, the production of reference values for various skeletal muscles, taking into account gender, age, life style, occupation, sports and medical conditions, is a challenging task that can be accomplished with the dedication and international co-operation of researchers.
+However, based on existing literature and observations, most of adult’s superficial skeletal muscles measured in a relaxed state, irrespective of physical condition, normally fall into the following ranges:

-- Systematic exercise or natural muscle development leads to the increase of muscle stiffness.
+- Systematic exercise leads to an increase in muscle tone and stiffness.

-- Systematic exercise of fast and powerful repetitive muscle contractions (e.g. sprint) develops higher elasticity i.e. lower decrement of involved key muscles.
+- Systematic exercise consisting of fast and powerful repetitive muscle contractions (e.g. sprint) cultivates higher elasticity i.e. lower decrement of involved key muscles.